TDWG Code of Conduct

 Biodiversity Information Standards (hereafter referred to as TDWG) sponsors a variety of written exchanges (e.g., on GitHub, Slack, and social media platforms), as well as in-person and virtual meetings and conferences for sharing, discussing, and promoting ideas related to the construction, use, implementation, and evaluation of standards for sharing biodiversity-related data.
 By participating in any activity associated with TDWG, you agree voluntarily to abide by this Code of Conduct.

-Biodiversity Information Standards (TDWG) is dedicated to providing a safe, hospitable, and productive environment for everyone participating in its activities, regardless of ethnicity, religion, professional status, disability, physical appearance, gender, gender identity or sexual orientation.
+Biodiversity Information Standards (TDWG) is dedicated to providing a safe, hospitable, and productive environment for everyone participating in its activities, regardless of ethnicity, religion, professional status, physical or mental ability, physical appearance, gender, gender identity or sexual orientation.
 It is important to remember that a community where people feel uncomfortable or threatened is neither healthy nor productive.
 We ask that everyone make every effort to maintain constructive and civil discourse with other participants at all times.
 This includes but is not limited to, speakers honoring designated time limits, attendees being aware of balancing speaking and listening time, and especially welcoming attendees that are new to our community or early in their careers.

 To file a complaint or report an issue